-The past 8 months have shown the resilience of retail, but also the determination of the individual spirit.
+The past year has shown the resilience of retail, but also the determination of the individual spirit.
 We’ve seen new businesses join the portfolio, restaurants expanding and communities rallying behind the businesses that serve them.

-Throughout this challenging year, we at WHLR have remained focused on finding ways to support our retail partners.
-With the passing and execution of the expanded PPP and EIDL programs, we wanted to share a few resources to aid in learning more about these programs and if they are right for your business.
+Throughout the last challenging year, we at WHLR have remained focused on finding ways to support our retail partners.
+With the passing and execution of the expanded PPP and EIDL programs, we wanted to share a few resources to aid in learning more about these programs and determining if they are right for your business.

 Please visit the links within our COVID-19 Resources and Assistance page on our website to learn more.
 Check back often as we’ll update information and links to the US.
 Treasury Department, U.S. Chamber of Commerce, and the U.S. Small Business Administration when additional information is published.

 Chief Operations Officer